QTM 402What Does MTOI & Other Hebrew Root Movements Really Believe?

 - Jesus (Matthew 5:39): "But I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other also."

 If Jesus was simply teaching us to keep the Torah perfectly, He would have enforced "Eye for Eye."
-Instead, He changed the operating system.
-He elevated the standard from "Justice" (Torah) to "Grace" (Kingdom).
+Instead, He raised the standard.
+He moved from "eye for eye" (Torah) to grace and mercy (Kingdom).

-You are frequently taught that the Torah statutes are "forever" (Hebrew: olam).
-The logic is simple: God does not change, therefore His Law cannot change.
-But let’s look at the data.
-In the Torah, God applied the word "forever" to the Aaronic Priesthood just as clearly as He did to the Sabbath.
+You are often taught that the Torah statutes are "forever" (Hebrew: olam).
+The logic is simple: God does not change, so His law cannot change.
+But look at what the Bible actually says.
+In the Torah, God used the word "forever" for the Aaronic priesthood just as clearly as He did for the Sabbath.

 The Command (Exodus 40:15):